awsdocs/aws-transfer-user-guide/doc_source/getting-started.md

 1. At the prompt, enter the following command: `% sftp -i transfer-key sftp_user@service_endpoint`

-   In the preceding command, `sftp_user` is the user name and `transfer-key` is the SSH private key\.
+   In the preceding command, `sftp_user` is the username and `transfer-key` is the SSH private key\.
 Here, `service_endpoint` is the server's endpoint as shown in the AWS Transfer Family console for the selected server\.

    An `sftp` prompt should appear\.